Abelardo L. Rodríguez Market: Features

 The Abelardo L. Rodriguez market has four large entrances on República de Venezuela, República de Colombia, Del Carmen and Rodríguez Puebla streets respectively.
 One unusual feature of the building is the metal roof that covers the central patio area.
-Its most distinctive service is the Teatro del Pueblo (Theatre of the People) auditorium, which is located on the upper floor.
+Its most distinctive service is the Teatro del Pueblo (Theatre of the Town) auditorium, which is located on the upper floor.
 A number of the services and features of this market were copied in markets built as much as twenty years later, such as the markets of La Lagunilla, Tepito and La Merced.

 Murals

 However, the market's most distinctive feature is the approximately 1,450 square meters of wall and ceiling space covering in murals.
 These murals were painted by students of Diego Rivera and under his direction.
 Six of the ten painters involved with the project were Mexican, three were American and one was Japanese, working to “bring art to the people” and paid 13.50 pesos (3.75 U.S. dollars approximately) for each square meter painted.
 The murals are located in the main entrances, vestibules, patios and hallways of the market.